 Biographical Register for Vetusta Monumenta

-Contributors: Mark Crosby, Ariel Fried, Richard Goddard, Noah Heringman, Martin Myrone, Bernard Nurse, Matthew M. Reeve, Anna Marie Roos, Rosemary Sweet
+Contributors: Mark Crosby, Ariel Fried, Richard Goddard, Noah Heringman, Martin Myrone, Bernard Nurse, Matthew M. Reeve, Anna Marie Roos, Mary-Claire Sarafianos, Rosemary Sweet

 Basire Sr, James (1730-1802) by Richard Goddard